 - Upload official university transcripts to the My Documents section of your SAFE account.
 ODE has specific rules for transcripts in the above link.

 - BCI & FBI background checks should be sent to both ODE and Hamilton County ESC.

 What college degree is required for a substitute license?

 In Ohio, a substitute teaching license requires a Bachelor’s Degree in any field.

 Which type of license should I apply for?

-- Resident Educator – This is Ohio’s initial teaching license for new college graduates of education programs and are processed through the universities.
+- Resident Educator – This is Ohio’s initial teaching license for new college graduates of education programs and is processed through a university.

-- Professional Teaching – This license is for teachers who have completed their 4 years on the Resident Educator license.
-Some experienced out of state teachers can apply for this license.
-See out of state information below.
+- Professional Teaching – This license is for teachers who have completed the Resident Educator program.
+Some experienced out-of-state teachers can apply for this license.
+See out-of-state section for more information.
 College coursework and an IPDP are needed to apply for this license.